khsbory/AccessibilityDemos/replit.md

 - June 29, 2025.
 Added section IDs for all screen reader setup platforms (Windows, iPhone, Android, macOS)
 - June 29, 2025.
 Created fixed floating button in Layout component for quick access to screen reader setup
 - June 29, 2025.
 Fixed button navigates to home page screen reader section from any page in the site
+- June 29, 2025.
+Implemented accessibility focus management for all navigation links with 0.5s delay
+- June 29, 2025.
+Added tabindex="-1" and programmatic focus to heading elements after smooth scrolling
+- June 29, 2025.
+Added CSS focus styles for headings with tabindex="-1" for visual focus indication
+- June 29, 2025.
+Implemented URL hash-based focus management for external page navigation to sections

 ## User Preferences